Signs and Symptoms of Prescription Pain Reliever Abuse

-- Long sleeved clothes may be worn if the person is a intravenous drug user.
+- Long sleeved clothes may be worn if the person is an intravenous drug user.

 Most addicts feel that they only way they can feel normal or enjoy anything in life is to be high.
 If someone tries to help them break free from their addiction, the addicted person is very likely to deny the problem, make excuses or promise to do better - without ever delivering on that promise.

 Many of those addicted to opiates will need addiction recovery help to leave drugs behind.
-If you see these signs and can't get the person's agreement to go to rehab, call Narconon.
-One of the ways that Narconon can help addicted people, in addition to providing a very effective drug rehabilitation program, is by helping send an interventionist into this situation.
+One of the ways that Narconon can help addicted people, in addition to proving lasting sobriety from their effective drug rehabilitation program, is by helping send an interventionist into this situation.
 A professional interventionist can help the addicted person find the desire in his or her heart to be free from drugs and agree to go to rehab.

 One phase of addiction treatment at a Narconon rehab facility, the Narconon New Life Detoxification, provides the right combination of moderate exercise, nutritional supplementation and time in a low-heat sauna to flush out old drug toxins.
 As these toxins can be involved in the triggering of cravings, this is an essential step on the way to a new, sober life.